 While we’re on the subject of financial planners and financial advisors, our next thing to do before you retire in the 2020s is…

 As with most service relationships, there is trust to be gained and bonds to be built.
 Doctors, lawyers, and even the kid down the road who mows your lawn are trusted to do their jobs in the best interest of their patient or client.
 These relationships are what the service industry is built upon.
 Trust is of the utmost importance in your health, personal, and financial wellbeing.

 The financial industry is a mess of actual financial planners and product salesman masquerading as financial advisors.
 For your average consumer, it can be hard to tell who is who.
 An excellent place to start is by looking for an AIF® or Accredited Investment Fiduciary®.

-At Barber Financial Group, our financial planners are Accredited Investment Fiduciaries®.
+At Modern Wealth Management, our financial planners are Accredited Investment Fiduciaries®.
 Your needs take precedence over our financial planners.
 They are required to put your interests ahead of their own.
-Our financial planners work directly with our team of in-house CPAs, estate attorneys, Medicare experts, insurance specialists, and a top-tier customer service team to address all of your retirement needs.
+Our financial planners work directly with our team of in-house CPAs, estate attorneys, Medicare experts, insurance specialists, and a top-tier customer service team to address all your retirement needs.

-Our holistic approach is a full-service retirement planning system called The Guided Retirement System.
+Our holistic approach is a full-service retirement planning system called The Guided Retirement System™.
 It’s designed to help guide you to and through a successful retirement.
 Finding a partner you can trust is not a task to take lightly.
-Fill out the form at the very bottom, or give us a call at 913-393-1000 if you’d like to talk with no-obligation.
+Fill out the form at the very bottom, or give us a call at (913) 393-1000 if you’d like to talk with no obligation.
 We will let you know if we can add value to your retirement plan or if you’ve got a solid plan already.

 Many of you might have a CPA of your own, and that’s great, but it brings us to our next thing to do before you retire in the 2020s…